PapersOfMathieuNls/clever-commit/combined.md

 ## Evaluation Measures

-Similar to prior work focusing on risky commits (e.g., [@SunghunKim2008; @Kamei2013]), we used precision, recall, and F$_1$-measure to evaluate our approach.
+Similar to prior work (e.g., [@SunghunKim2008; @Kamei2013]), we used precision, recall, and F$_1$-measure to evaluate our approach.
 They are computed using TP (true positives), FP (false positives), FN (false negatives), which are defined as follows:

-- TP:  is the number of defect-commits that were properly classified by CLEVERT
+- TP is the number of defect-commits that were properly classified by CLEVER
-- FP:  is the number of healthy commits that were classified by CLEVERT as risky
+- FP is the number of healthy commits that were classified by CLEVER as risky
-- FN:  is the number of defect introducing-commits that were not detected by CLEVERT
+- FN is the number of defect introducing-commits that were not detected by CLEVER
 - Precision: TP / (TP + FP)
 - Recall: TP / (TP + FN)
 - F$_1$-measure: 2.(precision.recall)/(precision+recall)